 For the cake:

-- Mix chocolate and cocoa powder in a medium bowl.
+- Mix 3 ounces semisweet chocolate and 2 tablespoons unsweetened cocoa powder in a medium bowl.

-- Add boiling water all at once, leave for 30 seconds and then stir until the chocolate is completely dissolved.
-It might seem at first that it won’t but it will.
-That’s why we add almost boiling coffee or water, to soften the chocolate.
+- Add hot ½ cup coffee (or boiling water if not using coffee) all at once, leave for 30 seconds and then stir until the chocolate is completely dissolved.
+It might seem at first that it won’t, but it will.
+That’s why we add almost boiling coffee or water to bloom the cocoa and soften the chocolate.

-- Grease or spray an 8 or 9-inch (22 or 24cm) round cake pan with removable bottom.
-Sprinkle with fine breadcrumbs or flour and refrigerate while making the batter.
+- Butter or spray an 8 or 9-inch (22 or 24cm) round cake pan with a removable bottom.
+Sprinkle with flour, shake off excess and reserve.

-- Beat oil and sugars for 1 minute in a large bowl.
+- Beat ½ cup sunflower oil with 1 cup brown sugar and ¼ cup white sugar for 1 minute in a large bowl.

-- Add eggs one at a time, and beat well each time.
+- Add 2 eggs one at a time, and beat well each time.
+Add 1 teaspoon vanilla extract and mix.

 - Bake for about 40 minutes, or until a tester comes out dry.
 If you use 2 pans it will take between 30-35 minutes.